-Because of the varied nature of Camp’s off-season, The Forma Project’s schedule will also vary greatly throughout the year.
+Because of the varied nature of the camp's other seasons, The Forma Project’s schedule will also vary greatly throughout the year.

 Monday to Friday will be full, and typically spent in learning and service, even though the daily schedule may change from week-to-week.
-Students will enjoy in-class training and online modules, as well as Bible and book studies, recreation, community events, and free time.
+Students will enjoy in-class training, hands-on camp training and camp experience, online modules, Bible and book studies, recreation, community events, and free time.

 Do I get free time?

 Yes!
 Each weekday you will have a block of time set aside for you personally, as well as most weekends.
 Due to programmed events or the needs of guest groups, free time may not always be in the evenings or on weekends, but we know its value and strive to provide personal time 'in-lieu' consistently.